mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ## Assigment

 ⦁	buid a circuit with a switch you make on your own that can be operated without using your hands.
 Think about what you have that is conductive.
 Aluminum foil works well.
+Or play with LEDs or conductive materials in a unique way.
 Be careful you do not cause a short!
 Always unplug your Arduino before changing anything in your circuit, and check to make sure there are no loose wires.
 (Links will be sent on project ideas)

 ##	WEEK 9 - November 3